Uzbekistan Travel Guide

 Stay in homestays in the Nurata Mountains, visit small mountain villages, and see the rare and very endangered Severtzov’s wild sheep.

-There are CBT (community based tourism) guided hikes offered into the Nurata Mountains from Hayat Village that you can get itineraries and request tours of here.
+There are CBT (community based tourism) guided hikes offered into the Nurata Mountains from Hayat Village.

 Trekking around Aydar Kul is a great addition to a stay at the yurt camp along the lake’s shore.
 Aydar Yurt Camp can arrange trekking and camel treks around the area.